geekiam/website/static/posts/how-to-use-javascript-classes.md

 ### Constructor

 The constructor method is a unique method for creating and initializing the object created with the class.
 There can only be one unique method with the name “constructor” in a class.
-The constructor can use the super keyword to call the constructor of the superclass.
+The constructor can use the `super` keyword to call the constructor of the superclass, which is the constructor of the class you are deriving your class from.

+A constructor enables you to provide any custom initialization that must be done before any other methods can be called on an instantiated object.

 `constructor(param1, param2, ...)` is a special method in the body of a class that is used to initialize an instance of a class.
 It's typically the place where one would set the initial values for the fields, or do any kind of object setup.